kovidgoyal/calibre/manual/server.rst

 work with your favorite browser, it probably will once that browser has caught up.

-If you are using a particular old or limited browser or you don't like to run JavaScript, you can use the *mobile* view, by simply adding ``/mobile`` to the the server address.
+If you are using a particularly old or limited browser or you don't like to run JavaScript, you can use the *mobile* view, by simply adding ``/mobile`` to the the server address.